lhphanUCI/CS175_RPS_AI/README.md

 augmentation.py - Return new augmented X by brightness or rotation.
 Accomplished w/ opencv. <br/>
 augment-test.ipynb - TO BE FILLED <br/>
 datasetCollector.py - Code that will activate webcam to collect dataset <br/>
-imageContrast.py - TO BE FILLED <br/>
+imageContrast.py - Return new augmented X by modifying contrast w/ tensorflow <br/>
-imageCrop.py - TO BE FILLED <br/>
+imageCrop.py - Return new augmented X by cropping w/ tensorflow <br/>
-imageRotate.py - TO BE FILLED <br/>
+imageRotate.py - Return new augmented X by doing rotation w/ tensorflow. <br/>
 loadDataset.py - Loads directories and csv files to return (X, Y) <br/>
 main.py - Runs webcam to classify moves in real time <br/>
 models.py - TO BE FILLED <br/>